ahmadkh1995/6DOF_MobileRobotic_arm/README.md

 I want to develop a **Mobile Robotic ARM** and use PCL Library for SLAM section.

+**PCL :** I developed another project in which I include tutorials for installing PCL Library and its dependencies [here](https://github.com/ahmadkh1995/PCL_Probabilistic_Robotic).

 **I)** Project Folder For connecting the PCL Library to Kinect360 is located in Folder: **Kinect_PCL**

 To use the **C++ interface to libfreenect**: